h-rathod/AI-Predictive-Maintenance-ML-Backend/MLDescription.md

 1. The **Anomaly Detection** model identifies unusual behavior
 2. The **Failure Prediction** model estimates failure probability
 3. The **Health Index** model provides a continuous measure of equipment condition
-4. The **RUL** model estimates remaining operational time
+4. The **Part Risk** model identifies which specific component is most likely to fail

-Together, these models enable maintenance teams to make data-driven decisions about when and how to perform maintenance activities.
+Together, these models enable maintenance teams to make data-driven decisions about when and how to perform maintenance activities, with actionable insights about which specific parts require attention.

 ## Important Implementation Note

-The RUL model expects exactly 11 data points in the sequence.
-When running the pipeline, ensure that 11 consecutive sensor readings are fetched (as configured in `DataFetcherService.java`) to avoid sequence length mismatch errors.
+The Part Risk model provides more actionable insights than the previous RUL model by:

+1. Identifying the specific refrigerator part at risk (e.g., Compressor instead of a general RUL)
+2. Assessing the severity (Critical, Warning, Good) for prioritization
+3. Linking the prediction to a specific sensor column for targeted maintenance

+This makes the system's outputs more interpretable and actionable for end-users.

 ## Model Performance